markwhiite/University-Projects/README.md

-- The Files in this repository contain valuable projects that have contributed to my knowledge, Here is a look at my completed BA **Information Technology Degree Plan:**
+- The Files in this repository contain valuable projects that have contributed to my knowledge, Here is a look at my completed BA **Information Technology Degree Plan** at the University of North Texas.

 **Programming with C++**
 * Computer Science I (CSCE 1030)